Skip to content

 )

-Clump significant signals from summary statistics based on window.
+Clump single point associations from summary statistics or study locus dataset based on window.

 Parameters: